snorremd/code-monkey-clash/README.md

 DaisyUI provides pre-defined components like buttons, inputs, etc that use the Tailwind CSS utility classes under the hood.
 This way I get components with consistent look and feel while still having the flexibility of Tailwind CSS with a consistent look and feel.
 The style I'm aiming for is a neon-futuristic look with dark background and bright neon colors.

+### Bun workers for player handling and state management

+Bun, like other JS runtimes, run all work in a single thread by default.
+This is fine for most web servers where timing is not critical, and you can scale horizontally to handle more requests.
+In this game however, timing is critical, and we need to handle multiple players concurrently.

+This issue is solved by running each player's game loop in a separate worker.
+The worker runs the game loop as an interval and communicates with the main thread using messages.
+No matter how much work the main thread has, the worker will run at the same interval and keep the game running smoothly.

+A separate worker thread is also used to persist the game state to disk.
+This way we can block the write operation to garantee atomic writes, without blocking the game loop or the server.

 ### Real-time communication with server-sent events